Woven Tours

 It does not include a tip for Shaikh which is expected to be around US$100 per person.
 He is worth it.

 Other than that, your jewellery, textile purchases (possibly antique), antique carvings or paintings etc will have to be self funded!
 Most people you buy from will expect cash in Indian rupees, very few in US dollars.
-Most shops or dealers take credit cards.
+Most shops or dealers take credit cards, but they prefer cash.

 Many more tips and information on visas, vaccinations and insurance to follow when you decide to come with us to wonderful full-on India.